SymSoftSolutions/CWS-Prototype/docs/discovery_phase/readme.md

 [Study.com: Job Description for a Foster Parent Case Worker](http://study.com/articles/Job_Description_of_a_Foster_Care_Caseworker.html)

-We learn more about case workers interactions with foster parents and in which part of the process of getting a foster care license case workers are involved.
+We learnt more about case workers interactions with foster parents and in which part of the process of getting a foster care license case workers are involved.

 [The Guardian: A year in the life of a foster parent](http://www.theguardian.com/society/2010/nov/27/diary-of-a-foster-parent)

-This was really useful for understanding Foster Parents challenges and experiences. it helped a lot for preparing the interview questions we asked our potential user
+This was really useful for understanding Foster Parents challenges and experiences. it helped a lot for preparing the interview questions we asked during the interview to a foster parent.

 Initial Backlog
 ---------------